Taitdanielle/TheHighlandsBreak/README.md

 ## Interactive Front-end Development Milestone Project

 The aim of this project was to create and build a Single Page Application (SPA) Interactive Front-end webpage using Google Maps API.
 The SPA would allows users to search for their next
-Weekend highlands break, and to help users find attractions, restraints and hotels.
+Weekend highlands break, and to help users find attractions, restaurants and hotels.
 You can find the live page [here](https://taitdanielle.github.io/TheHighlandsBreak/).

 ## UX

 I started with a desktop approach for this project, By created mockups and wireframes for larger screens then I moved onto creating wireframes for smaller screens.
 The design of the website is simple and easy to navigate and use.
-Wireframes can be found here (input link for them) Below are user stories that were conducted in order to gain clear goals that needed to be achieved for this webpage.
 Wireframes can be found [here](https://github.com/Taitdanielle/TheHighlandsBreak/tree/master/assets/images/wireframes).
+Below are user stories that were conducted in order to gain clear goals that needed to be achieved for this webpage.

 * I want to choose the city where my break will be
 * I want the map to show me points of interest like attractions, restaurants and hotels.